Have you spotted our NHS rainbow badges?

 Young people working with Gendered Intelligence and the Department of Health have written ‘A guide for young trans people in the UK’.
 It has lots of useful information if you feel that your gender identity is different to the one you were assigned when you were born.

 More information about gender identity can be found on the NHS information website and GIDS (The Gender Identity Development Service) website.
-GIDs is a highly specialised clinic for young people with difficulties with their gender identity.
+GIDS is a highly specialised clinic that supports young people in relation to gender identity

 The Albert Kennedy Trust, provide support for LGBT+ young people who may be living in a violent, abusive or hostile environment, who are homeless or at risk of homelessness.